curl/everything-curl/internals/tests/debug.md

 features.
 It is however fairly portable and low-impact.

-In a debug build, the memdebug system is enabled by curl if the `CURL_MEMDEBUG` environment variable set to a file name, which is used for the log.
-The test suite sets this variable for us (see `tests/memdump`) and verifies it after each test run, if present.
+In a debug build, the memdebug system is enabled by curl if the `CURL_MEMDEBUG` environment variable is set to a file name, which is used for the log.
+The test suite sets this variable for us (see `tests/log/memdump`) and verifies it after each test run, if present.